-see a list of the 2013 winners & nominees, click here.
+see a complete list of the 2014 winners & nominees, click here.

-The 71st annual Golden Globe Awards will presented on Sunday,
+The 71st annual Golden Globe Awards were presented on Sunday,

 January 12, 2014, at the

 The hosts again were comedy stars Tina Fey and Amy Poehler.